blaisedias/jivelite/README.new.visualisation.features.md

 * more space required for persistent storage
 * the disk image cache exists in RAM file-system so consumes RAM

-The guaranteed way to reduce the impact of the disk image cache is to remove images from
+The simplest way to reduce the impact of the disk image cache is to remove images from
  * share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/
  * share/jive/applets/JogglerSkin/images/UNOFFICIAL/Spectrum/

-Another strategy to reduce the impact on piCorePlayer and load the images from "disk" (SD-Card) would be to generate the cache images for the desired resolution offline.
-This will require code changes.

-TODO - report what works for Raspberry PI Zero.
 Disk image cache sizes (at commit commit d1d15b2dac154efa6b114b50875f1ef1532e5d2f)
  *  800 x 480  - 81 MiB
  * 1024 x 600 - 141 MiB

+## Resizing images prior to deployment
+It is possible to remove the need for resizing on the target system compeletely by running Jivelite on a desktop or laptop with the desired sking, selecting all images in VUMeter and Spectrum menus and then copying the images from `~/.jivelite/userpath/visucache` to `jivelite/share/jive/primed-visu-images` Doing this removes the negative impacts of
+ * longer backup times
+ * larger mydata.tgz files

 # Thanks
-Thanks to the Adrian Smith for creating Jivelite and sharing it.
+Thanks to those involved in creating Jivelite,
+ * the Logitech team
+ * GWENWDESIGN / Felix Mueller
+ * presslane-us
+ * Adrian Smith,  triode1@btinternet.

-Thanks to Ralph Irving (https://github.com/ralph-irving) and Michael Herger (https://github.com/mherger) for keeping the wheels spinning.
+Special thanks to Ralph Irving (https://github.com/ralph-irving) and Michael Herger (https://github.com/mherger) for keeping the wheels spinning.